 Things to do on Cheung Chau

 Cheung Chau offers plenty of activities for first-time and returning visitors.
-Don’t be surprised to find the island absolutely packed with visitors over the weekends.
+Don’t be surprised to find the island packed with visitors over the weekends.

 Aside from that, here are some of our top activities and things to do in Cheung Chau.